Alliance Staff

 Prior to that, Marissa served as the Deputy Chief of Staff for the Massachusetts Executive Office of Education, supporting the interagency and legislative priorities of the secretariat.
 Before rejoining state government, Marissa spent two years as the Assistant Director for the Rennie Center for Education Research & Policy.
 Marissa began her career as the Legislative and Budget Director for Massachusetts State Senator Edward M. Augustus, Jr. Marissa has an EdM in Education Policy & Management from the Harvard Graduate School of Education and a BA in Child Development from Tufts University.
 She is based in Boston, Massachusetts.

-Sujeidy is the Director of Program for the Alliance.
+Leslie is the Senior Manager of Engagement for the Alliance.

 Yaslee Dube